-Contractor must develop a staffing plan which describes how they will meet staffing needs throughout the entire Term of the Contract, as specified in Exhibit A (Statement of Work).
-The County's expectation is that Contractor's staffing during the various stages of Project implementation and Maintenance & Support (M&S) will differ, excluding Contractor's Project Director, Project Manager and other key management positions.
+Contractor must develop a staffing plan which describes how they will meet staffing needs throughout the entire Term of the Contract, as specified in Exhibit A (Statement of Work) to the Contract.
+The County's expectation is that Contractor's staffing during the various stages of Project implementation and Maintenance and Support (M&S) will differ, excluding Contractor Project Director, Project Manager and other key management positions.